mongodb/docs/source/includes/autoscale-oplog.rst

   complete successfully, |service| requires the :manual:`minimum oplog retention window (oplogMinRetentionHours)
   </core/replica-set-oplog/#minimum-oplog-retention-period>` up to (60 seconds) * (GB of disk space configured).

+  If the {+cluster+}'s storage capacity decreases, |service|
+  automatically scales the oplog size down to ensure it fits in the decreased storage size.

 - You can opt out of {+cluster+} storage auto-scaling by un-checking the :guilabel:`Storage Scaling` checkbox in the :guilabel:`Auto-scale` section.
 If you opt out of storage auto-scaling, |service| manages